 ERISA and the Code may apply what is known as the look-through rule to this investment.
 Under the look-through rule, the assets of an entity in which qualified plans or IRAs have made equity investments may constitute "plan assets."
 The Directors intend to rely on certain exceptions provided by applicable regulations so that the Company will not be deemed to hold "plan assets."
-Accordingly, less than 25% of the total number of Shares sold will be sold to Benefit Plan Investors, and transfer of the Shares to Benefit Plan Investors will be restricted so that less than 25% of the Shares outstanding at any time will be owned by Benefit Plan Investors.
-Despite its intentions, there is no assurance that the Company will be successful in satisfying the requirements for any plan assets exception under the regulations, in which case the Directors would become fiduciaries and the Company would be subject to significant restrictions which could adversely affect its operations and investments.
+Accordingly, less than 25% of the total number of Shares sold will be sold to Benefit Plan Investors, and transfer of the Shares to Benefit Plan Investors will be restricted so that less than 25% of the Shares outstanding at any time will be successful in satisfying the requirements for any plan assets exception under the regulations, in which case the Directors would become fiduciaries and the Company would be subject to significant restrictions which could adversely affect its operations and investments.